patrickbwarren/SunlightHNC/README.md

 #### Citation

-You are of course welcome to use and modify this code for your own projects.
+You are of course expected to use and modify this code for your own projects.
 If you end up publishing results based on this code, or a derived version, please cite :

 *Screening properties of Gaussian electrolyte models, with application